Company and tax law

 Yachting and maritime law in Monaco

-For several years, Monaco has become an important place in the yachting industry.
+For several years, Monaco has become an important place in the yachting industry.The "Monaco Yacht Show" is the key event of the year for the yachting industry.

 Yachting is the fourth industry in the Principality in terms of sales revenue.

-Yachting has been favoured in this privileged town thanks to the constant expansion of the port areas and investment in yachting-dedicated new structures.
+It has been favoured in this privileged town thanks to the constant expansion of the port areas and investment in yachting-dedicated new structures.

-To manage the requirements in terms of port capacities, the Principality has invested in a 6-hectare project of reclaiming land from the sea that includes a port, and in Italy with the takeover of the concession of the future marina of Ventimiglia.
+To manage the requirements in terms of port capacities, the Principality has invested in a 6-hectare project of reclaiming land from the sea that includes a port, and in Italy with the takeover of the concession of the marina of Ventimiglia.

-The Monegasque Code of the Sea, created by the Law No. 1.198 of 27 March 1998, governs in particular the Monegasque maritime areas and the protection of the marine environment, the status of ships (naturalization, responsibility of the owners, maritime mortgage, privileges, seizure … ), marine insurance contracts, contracts of engagement, offenses committed by crew members.
+The Monegasque Code of the Sea ("Code de la Mer"), created by the Law No. 1.198 of 27 March 1998, governs in particular the Monegasque maritime areas and the protection of the marine environment, the status of ships (naturalization, responsibility of the owners, maritime mortgage, privileges, seizure … ), marine insurance contracts, contracts of engagement, offenses committed by crew members.

 Public law

-The law firm 99 Avocats advises natural and legal persons in the framework of their relationships with the Monegasque administration, and acts in the context of administrative and constitutional remedies:
+The law firm 99 AVOCATS advises natural and legal persons in the framework of their relationships with the Monegasque administration, and acts in the context of administrative and constitutional remedies:

 - Establishment in the Principality